wenhoujx/swiper/README.md

 ## TODO

-- [ ] search all file in the workspace.
 - [ ] somehow test on non-macOS?
+- [x] search all file in the workspace.
+    >  Use VScode search feature.
-- [ ] if upper case char typed, turn to case sensitive search for that subSearchString.
+- [x] if upper case char typed, turn to case sensitive search for that subSearchString.
+    > Done

 ## misc